francesjgonzales/proj3/README.md

 - Expand the student profile by adding skills and social development
 - The student profile expansion is used by teachers to update the parents on their children.
 - An internal chatroom between teacher and parents for one-on-one communication
+- User Authentication for teacher and parent's accounts

 ## Technologies Used